lilaivy/bonus-server/README.md

 # bonus-server

-Building a node server using Hapi, MongoDB and Mongoose.
+Building a node server using Hapi, MongoDB and Mongoose-hapi.